eloyesp/reader/README.md

 whould be done implementing HTMLEntities in the FeedFetcher class.
 - FeedFetcher should not give access to items directly, it should give access to somethin like an article (but AR could be slow).
+- The link to add or remove stars should be extracted to a helper, and used on index

 ## License ##